-Amazon Simple Storage Service (Amazon S3) is storage for the internet.
-You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere on the web.
-You can accomplish these tasks using the AWS Management Console, which is a simple and intuitive web interface.
+Amazon Simple Storage Service (Amazon S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
+You can use Amazon S3 to store and retrieve any amount of data at any time, from anywhere.

 To get the most out of Amazon S3, you need to understand a few simple concepts.
 Amazon S3 stores data as objects within buckets.
 An object consists of a file and optionally any metadata that describes that file.
 To store an object in Amazon S3, you upload the file you want to store to a bucket.
 When you upload a file, you can set permissions on the object and any metadata.

 Buckets are the containers for objects.
 You can have one or more buckets.
 For each bucket, you can control access to it (who can create, delete, and list objects in the bucket), view access logs for it and its objects, and choose the geographical region where Amazon S3 will store the bucket and its contents.

 Set up and log into your AWS account

 To use Amazon S3, you need an AWS account » If you don't already have one, you'll be prompted to create one when you sign up for Amazon S3.
 You will not be charged for Amazon S3 until you use it.

 Every object in Amazon S3 is stored in a bucket.
 Before you can store data in Amazon S3, you must create an S3 bucket »

 Start building with AWS

 Now that you've created a bucket, you're ready to add an object to it.
 An object can be any kind of file: a text file, a photo, a video, and so on.
 Read the Getting Started Guide to learn more and start building.

 Developers building applications can choose from a wide variety of AWS SDKs that simplify using Amazon S3 in their use case.
 AWS SDKs for Amazon S3 include libraries, code samples, and documentation for the following programming languages and platforms.